 Three killed in collision between two goods train in MP

-Three people were killed after two goods trains collided near a village in Madhya Pradesh's Singrauli district on early Sunday morning, police said The track on which the accident occurred is managed by the National Thermal Power Corporation (NTPC) for coal transportation from Madhya Pradesh to Uttar Pradesh, a police officer said.
+Two goods trains collided near a village in Madhya Pradesh's Singrauli district on early Sunday morning, killing three persons including a locomotive driver and his assistant, and injuring two others, police said The deceased are identified as the locomotive driver of one of the trains Rasheed Ahmed (65), his assistant Mandeep Kumar (27), and pointsman Ramlakhan Bais (29), a police officer said.

 The accident occurred around 4.40 am when a coal-laden train heading towards Uttar Pradesh from Amlori mine in Madhya Pradesh collided with an empty goods train near Ghanhari village, located around seven kms from here, Singrauli Additional Superintendent of Police Pradeep Shende told PTI Thirteen wagons of one of the trains and an engine jumped off the tracks following the collision.

-Three bodies have been pulled out from the engine so far, the officer said The deceased were identified as Ramlakhan Bais (29), a local resident, Rasheed Ahmed (65) and Mandeep Kumar (26), both hailing from Uttar Pradesh, he said, adding that they seem to be the locomotive drivers of the trains and a points-man.
+Three bodies have been pulled out from the engine of the coal-laden train, the officer said The locomotive driver of the empty train and his assistant suffered minor injuries in the incident.

-"The track on which the accident occurred is managed by the National Thermal Power Corporation for coal transportation from Madhya Pradesh to Uttar Pradesh," Shende said It seems the accident occurred either due to an error on part of the drivers or because of some fault in signaling, he said.
+The deceased Ahmed and Kumar were residents of Uttar Pradesh while Bais was a local "The track on which the accident occurred is managed by the National Thermal Power Corporation (NTPC) for coal transportation from Madhya Pradesh to Uttar Pradesh," Shende said.

-He said the accident took place in the Merry Go Round (MGR) system completely owned and operated by NTPC, Rihand The NTPC is investigating the matter..
+He said the accident took place in the Merry Go Round (MGR) system completely owned and operated by NTPC, Rihand NTPC, Rihand, PRO Prashant Chandra said that prima facie, the coal-laden train was being driven at a high speed.

+The train reached the turning point (the crossover to the other track) before time, resulting into the accident, he said Had the cargo train been slow, the empty goods train might have chugged through the turning point to another rail line and the accident would have avoided, the PRO said.

+He said a high-level probe has been ordered into the incident, which caused around RS 14.70 crore loss to the NTPC The district administration has extended an initial help of RS 25,000 each to the kin of the deceased..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)